 Traditional Dress in Mediterranean Flair

-In Southern Turkey, traditional clothing reflects a vibrant Mediterranean style, influenced by the region’s coastal beauty and cultural influences.
+In Southern Turkey, traditional clothing shows a bright Mediterranean style influenced by the coast and local culture.

-Fabrics are light and breathable, perfectly suited to the warm climate of the Mediterranean coast.
-Colors such as turquoise, azure, and coral dominate, mirroring the hues of the sea and sky.
+Fabrics are light and breathable, good for the warm Mediterranean climate.
+Colors like turquoise, azure, and coral are common, reflecting the sea and sky.

 Traditional Dress in the Black Sea